MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

       - `[UserPrincipalName <String>]`: UserPrincipalName.
     - `[DisplayName <String>]`: Admin provided name of the device configuration.
     - `[LastModifiedDateTime <DateTime?>]`: DateTime the object was last modified.
-    - `[ScheduledActionsForRule <IMicrosoftGraphDeviceComplianceScheduledActionForRule1[]>]`: The list of scheduled action for this rule
+    - `[ScheduledActionsForRule <IMicrosoftGraphDeviceComplianceScheduledActionForRule[]>]`: The list of scheduled action for this rule
       - `[Id <String>]`: Read-only.
       - `[RuleName <String>]`: Name of the rule which this scheduled action applies to.
-      - `[ScheduledActionConfigurations <IMicrosoftGraphDeviceComplianceActionItem1[]>]`: The list of scheduled action configurations for this compliance policy.
+      - `[ScheduledActionConfigurations <IMicrosoftGraphDeviceComplianceActionItem[]>]`: The list of scheduled action configurations for this compliance policy.
         - `[Id <String>]`: Read-only.
         - `[ActionType <String>]`:
         - `[GracePeriodHours <Int32?>]`: Number of hours to wait till the action will be enforced.
 Valid values 0 to 8760
         - `[NotificationMessageCcList <String[]>]`: A list of group IDs to speicify who to CC this notification message to.
         - `[NotificationTemplateId <String>]`: What notification Message template to use
-    - `[UserStatusOverview <IMicrosoftGraphDeviceComplianceUserOverview1>]`: deviceComplianceUserOverview
+    - `[UserStatusOverview <IMicrosoftGraphDeviceComplianceUserOverview>]`: deviceComplianceUserOverview
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Id <String>]`: Read-only.
       - `[ConfigurationVersion <Int32?>]`: Version of the policy for that overview